intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/nano.md

 BigDL-Nano uses a extended version of PyTorch Lightning trainer for integrating our optimizations.

-For example, if you are using a LightingModule, you can use the following code enable intel-extension-for-pytorch and multi-instance training.
+For example, if you are using a LightingModule, you can use the following code to enable intel-extension-for-pytorch and multi-instance training.

 ```python
 from bigdl.nano.pytorch import Trainer